doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 ![Github Packages Showing Prometheus Chart Packaged As Oci Artifact](./github-packages-chart-as-oci-image.drawio.svg "OCI Registry as Storage")

-If the chart is available as an OCI artifact, you can pull the chart directly from the OCI registry with:
+If the chart is available as an OCI artifact, you can pull the chart directly from the OCI registry:

 ```sh
 helm pull \